popphp/popphp/README.md

 App Helper
 ----------

-There is an "app helper" class that manages any environmental variables set in the `.env` file as well as provides quick access to the current application object from anywhere in your application life cycle.
+There is an "app helper" class that provides access to any environmental variables set in the `.env` file as well as provides quick access to the current application object from anywhere in your application life cycle.
 When an application object is created and bootstrapped, it is automatically registered with this static class.

 ```php
 use Pop\App;